Dr Rebecca Collins

 Year Citation Altmetrics Link

-2017 McKenna RA, Rollo ME, Skinner JA, Burrows TL, 'Food Addiction Support: Website Content Analysis (2017)
+2017 McKenna RA, Rollo ME, Skinner JA, Burrows TL, 'Food Addiction Support: Website Content Analysis' (2017)

 DOI 10.2196/preprints.8718

-Co-authors Tracy Burrows, Janelle Skinner
+Co-authors Janelle Skinner, Tracy Burrows, Megan Rollo

 Edit